AhmedRaja1/Hacktoberfest-2020/AI Discord ChatBot/README.md

-# Build a Discord AI Chatbot that Speaks like Your Favorite Character!
+# Discord AI Chatbot that Speaks like Your Favorite Character!

 This is a Discord AI Chatbot that uses the [Microsoft DialoGPT conversational model](https://huggingface.co/microsoft/DialoGPT-medium)